170 results for Family: Apocynaceae. More search options

 ApocynaceaeMatelea hirtellifloraHarbison's Milkvine, Hairy-faced MilkvineSandhills and other dry sands, especially on the Carizzo formation.Ne.
 TX and sw.
 AR (Theo Witsell, pers. comm., 2021) south to ec.
 TX.image of plant

 ApocynaceaeMatelea maritimaBeach MilkvineDredge spoil island.S.
-FL (L. Duever, pers. comm., 2016); West Indies; South America.image of plant
+FL (L. Duever, pers. comm., 2016; see other comments); West Indies; South America.image of plant

 ApocynaceaeMatelea obliquaNorthern Spinypod, Limerock MilkvineIn forests, woodlands, or thickets over calcareous rocks.PA west to OH, IN, and MO, south to w.
 NC, nw.
 GA (Jones & Coile 1988), nw.
 AL, and ne.
 MS.image of plant